stephrost/Boston-Icons/README.md

-Contains outdated/deprecated icons no longer included in the official [Boston-Icons](https://github.com/heychrisd/Boston-Icons) theme.
+Contains other size included in the official [Boston-Icons](https://github.com/heychrisd/Boston-Icons) theme.